-• "Getting a DeploymentManager Object" on page 4-3

-- "Understanding DeploymentManager URI Implementations" on page 4-3 - "Server Connectivity" on page 4-4
+- Section 4.2.1, "Getting a DeploymentManager Object" - Section 4.2.2, "Understanding DeploymentManager URI Implementations" - Section 4.2.3, "Server Connectivity"

-Getting a DeploymentManager Object
+4.2.1 Getting a DeploymentManager Object

 Use the DeploymentFactory.getDeploymentManager method to get a DeploymentManager object.
 This method takes a URI, user ID and password as arguments.
 The URI has the following patterns: